Chillandchat/mobile/README.md

 - We will ban and delete accounts of users that are unruly or share inappropriate data.

 - Developers will be active to eliminate security issues/bugs

+- If a security issue is found, developers may shut down or remove affected features.

+- If needed developers may also shut down the whole system until the issue is fixed.

 All the above will be enforced to ensure Chill&chat is safe!